 What Are the Most Common Treatments for Knee Pain?

-When you visit a doctor who specializes in knee pain, you will be given a treatment recommendation that corresponds to the nature and extent of your knee injury.
+When you visit an orthopedic doctor for knees, you will be given a treatment recommendation that corresponds to the nature and extent of your knee injury.
 The treatment method could be as minor as physical therapy or as major as a total knee replacement.

 One common form of treatment is arthroplasty, which essentially means replacement of all or part of the knee joint.
 Total or partial joint replacement can be an especially effective means of treatment for those who deal with arthritis.
 ACL reconstruction is also a common surgical treatment.